Instant Pot Beef Barley Soup

-Fall comes, the leaves turn and at that first temperature drop, I seem to crave comfort food.
-I actually have a list of comfort food.
-Well, not a formal one, but one in my head, and Beef & Barley Soup ranks high on that list.
-What ranks even higher on my list is this Instant Pot Beef & Barley Soup.
+Fall comes, the leaves turn, and at that first temperature drop, don’t we all start to crave comfort food?
+A really good Beef Barley Soup ranks high on my list.
+But ranking even higher is this quicker, very doable (thanks to the Instant Pot), Instant Pot Beef Barley Soup.

-And this Instant Pot Beef & Barley Soup is worth a place on any comfort food list.
-Tender chunks of beef, barley with its soft, yet slightly chewy texture, the rich broth.
+It’s a perfect fall, winter, or cold and dreary spring day soup.
+Tender chunks of beef, barley with its soft, yet slightly chewy texture, classic veggies, and a rich broth.
 This isn’t a “back of the barley box” recipe.
-This is a real deal Beef & Barley Soup, absolutely from scratch, beef broth and all.
+This is a genuine Beef Barley Soup, made with beef bones, and those bones make all the difference.

 About Instant Pot Beef & Barley Soup: